The Faraday Institution

 Board Structure: Independent Board of Trustees with Chair Professor Sir Steven Cowley (theoretical physicist and fusion energy expert), plus Expert Panel combining eminent battery experts from academia and industry.

-Key Leadership Quote: Professor Martin Freer emphasizes that “The Faraday Institution needs to continue to be cognisant of the real-world challenges in energy storage commercialisation, and set its research directions accordingly through deepening dialogues and closer alignment with UK industry partners.”
+Key Leadership Quote: Professor Martin Freer emphasises that “The Faraday Institution is, and needs to continue to be, cognisant of the real-world challenges in energy storage commercialisation, and set its research directions accordingly” through deepening dialogues and closer alignment with UK industry partners.

 How to Apply

-• Industry Sprints: Online application portal, quarterly assessment panels
+• Industry Sprints: Online application portal with assessment panels meeting at least twice per year

-• Industry Fellowships: Joint applications by April 1st and October 1st; single applications rolling
+• Industry Fellowships: Joint applications assessed twice yearly (typically April and October); single applications on rolling basis

 • PhD Enrichment: Online application with mandatory supervisor support letter and 3-minute video